Great Falls station

 The Chicago, Milwaukee and St. Paul Passenger Depot, located in Great Falls, Montana, was built in 1915 by the Chicago, Milwaukee, St. Paul and Pacific Railroad (also known as The Milwaukee Road).
 The Milwaukee Road was the last transcontinental railroad that entered Montana in 1907–1908 as a part of its "Pacific Extension".

 The depot is a two-story brick building that includes a 135-foot tower.
 The building is rectangular in shape.
 The first floor held the waiting rooms, station agent's office and baggage rooms.
 Railroad offices were located on the second floor.
 It was designed by architect J. A. Lindstrand, who also designed the Milwaukee Depot in Missoula, Montana.

-The depot continued to serve the local community until the mid-1960s.
-The Milwaukee Road then ceased passenger service.
-After the railroad's bankruptcy, the building sat vacant until it was converted into a retail mall in the 1970s.
+The depot continued to serve passengers until December 1, 1954, when the Milwaukee Road began ticketing and boarding at the nearby Great Northern station.
+By August 1955 the Milwaukee Road had ceased passenger service to Great Falls.
+The building sat vacant until it was converted into a retail mall in the 1970s.
 The mall closed in the early 1980s.
 In 1988, the building was converted into an office building.